 - Evolving Software.
 This is software programmed with basic instructions that learns to improve itself.

 - Autonomous Driving.
 Driving requires significant pattern recognition, meaning deep learning is the only path forward in the short-term to make autonomous driving a reality.
 Whether it is recognizing a pedestrian crossing a sidewalk, monitoring speed, or recognizing the difference between a green and red light, a self-driving car must be able to source the input, process its significance, and issue a response command in microseconds to be effective.
+We have also written a blog about the legal and ethical implications of self-driving cars.

 AI research has evolved slowly since it began in the ‘50s, but has heated up over the past few years with companies such as Google, Facebook and Microsoft making huge strides.